divarvel/blog/posts/2018-07-19-bake-delicious-macaroon-burritos-with-servant.md

 capabilities, as well as error capabilities.
 Servant allows you to write handlers in another monad, as long as you provide a way to go from your monad to the `Handler` monad.
-To do that, you can use `hoistServer` and provide a a function of type `forall a.
+To do that, you can use `hoistServer` and provide a function of type `forall a.
 MyMonad -> Handler a`.

 In practice, all of the handlers live in `ReaderT Config Handler`, so we provide a `ReaderT Config Handler a -> Handler a` transformation (more or less